Structured fillings

 High-Capacity Packing

-High-capacity packing, such as the MellapakPlus type from SULZER, represents an innovative, structured packing.
-It typically has a capacity 25 to 30 per cent higher than conventional structured packing, thanks to the geometric design of the individual segments.
-The main advantage of this geometric design is that the vapour flow smoothly changes direction.
+High-capacity packing, such as the MellapakPlus type from SULZER, is an innovative form of structured packing.
+Thanks to the geometric design of the individual segments, it typically has a capacity 25 to 30 per cent higher than conventional structured packing.
+The main advantage of this geometric design is that the vapour flow changes direction smoothly.
 At the interface, the vapour flow is almost parallel to the vertical axis of the column.
 The gas velocity is therefore approximately 25% lower than the velocity within the packing.
 Both of these factors also result in a reduction in pressure drop.

 Plastic fillings and ceramic inlays